OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

   - for each worker group in `expected` and not in `running`:
     - use the docker / kubernetes API to start the worker group.
 This must be idempotent. **do not retry** [^control-loop-retry]
   - for each worker group in `running` and not in `expected`:
-    - use the docker / kubernetes API to attemps to stop the worker group.
+    - use the docker / kubernetes API to attempts to stop the worker group.
 This must be idempotent. **do not retry** [^control-loop-retry]

 [^control-loop-retry]: The control loop is designed to make the state of all worker groups converge at once.
                        Retrying convergence for one worker group adds latency to convergence for all worker groups.